 We have incurred net losses in each reporting period since inception.
 We do not expect to generate any revenue unless and until we obtain regulatory approval of and commercialize our product candidates, or enter into collaboration or licensing arrangements with one or more third-party strategic partners.
 We do not know when, or if, this will occur.
-We will continue to incur significant losses for the foreseeable future even if we ultimately receive regulatory approval for one or more of our product candidates and commercialize any approved products, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved.
+We will continue to incur significant losses for the foreseeable future even if we ultimately receive regulatory approval for one or more of our product candidates and commercialize any approved products, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved products.

-As of the date of this Quarterly Report, we expect our existing cash, cash equivalents and short-term investments will be sufficient to fund our operating expenses for at least the next 12 months and into mid-2024.
-As of March 31, 2023, other than our 2025 Note and the 2022 Promissory Note, we have no material debt obligations.
+As of the date of this Quarterly Report, we expect our existing cash, cash equivalents and short-term investments, together with expected proceeds from our capital-raising plans and expected savings from cost reduction efforts, will be sufficient to fund our operating expenses for at least the next 12 months and into mid-2024.
+See Note 1 to the consolidated financial statements.
+As of June 30, 2023, other than our 2025 Note and the 2022 Promissory Note, we have no material debt obligations.